| Loading… |

 Pattern Requirements and Flexibility

-The Bearish Evening Star starts with a white candlestick and it should continue with a short candlestick (white or black) that opens with a gap up.
-The black candlestick appearing on the third day should open at or lower than the highest level of the body of the second candlestick, and it should close well into the white candlestick that appears at the beginning of the pattern.
-The extent of how low this candlestick must close is defined according to the other candlesticks belonging to the pattern.
-The third day’s closing must reach the midpoint between the first day’s opening and the second day’s highest body level.
+The Bearish Evening Star pattern begins with a white candlestick, followed by a short candlestick (white or black) that opens with a gap up.
+On the third day, a black candlestick appears, opening at or below the highest level of the second candlestick’s body and closing well within the bullish candlestick from the first day.
+The degree, to which the third candlestick must close lower, is determined by the other candlesticks in the pattern.
+The third day’s closing should reach the midpoint between the first day’s opening and the second day’s highest body level.

 Trader’s Behavior